OliverACollins/Respiration-Controlled-Music/README.md

 ## Usage
 ### Setting up loopMIDI port
 To facilitate signal-to-MIDI transmission between Python and Ableton, you must install loopMIDI to create a MIDI port.
-By default, the resp-music scripts are set to run from a port named "HCI 1", but this can be easy adapted through the `--midi-port "PORT_NAME"` CLI argument within the Python terminal.[^*] Due to "HCI 1" being the default MIDI port, if you are using a port of a different name, this other port must be specified each time you run the script.
+By default, the resp-music scripts are set to run from a port named "HCI 1", but this can be easy adapted through the `--midi-port "PORT_NAME"` CLI argument within the Python terminal.* Due to "HCI 1" being the default MIDI port, if you are using a port of a different name, this other port must be specified each time you run the script.

 To view the available MIDI ports on your machine, run the following Python code in a new file: